Nixxs/cora/README.md

 - ~~Display logging output in the visualiser~~
 - ~~Make it easier to setup the project from scratch (use poetry)~~
 - ~~setup the project so it can be used from pypi~~
+- when printing code to the console window use pygments to syntax highlight it
+    ```python
+    from pygments import highlight
+    from pygments.lexers import PythonLexer
+    from pygments.formatters import TerminalFormatter

+    # Sample Python code
+    code = '''print("Hello, world!")'''

+    # Highlight the Python code
+    highlighted_code = highlight(code, PythonLexer(), TerminalFormatter())

+    # Print the highlighted code to the console
+    print(highlighted_code)
+    ```
 - Allow cora to monitor things and report back/notify as events occur (third thread)
 - Make unit tests
 - remember message history between sessions